 Shelton shared his current plans with students, saying, "Right now I am going to use my experience and skills that I learned in the armed forces and in the corporate world, and then maybe in five or six years I'll retire."

 Currently, Shelton works with a company in Virginia that has a worldwide patent on mobile trailers used in building fabrication.

-Special to Technician, Spaine Stephens contributed to this article.
+Special to Technician, Spaine Stephens contributed to this article photo by Josh Michel